Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 There are loads of phone numbers that come up as the #1 result on Google for a company's phone number that lead you right to someone trying to take your money.
 A lot of large online companies like Facebook / Yahoo don't have a phone number (or even a way to easily contact them).
 </p>
 <p>
-If you're unsure, put the number into Mr. Number's phone number look-up, or Google the phone number.
+If you're unsure, put the number into Mr. Number's phone number look-up, or Google the phone number and see if others are reporting it as spam.
 If the number doesn't lead directly to a page on that company's website, it is probably fake.
 </p>
 </div>
 </details>